 Some years ago, Wall Street Journal writer Kim Strassel and John Goodman wrote a whole book on these problems.
 More recently, Goodman Institute board member and former member of Congress Nan Hayworth updated the ideas in a Brief Analysis.
 We will have more to say on these issues in the coming months.

-Agenda for People with Preexisting Conditions.
-Our solution builds on a House Resolution we helped Pete Sessions and Mark Meadows prepare last year.
+Agenda for People with Pre-existing Conditions.
+Our solution builds on a House Resolution we helped Pete Sessions and Mark Meadows prepare in 2018.
 States will be able to receive their Obamacare money as a block grant and they will have broad authority to reform their individual health insurance markets, provided that:

 Need for funds.
 The Goodman Institute is having more policy impact than other organizations many times its size.
 We are proud of what we have accomplished.
 But there is so much more to be done.